HOW TO GET STUFF DONE WHEN YOU STUDY A LANGUAGE

 1. Eliminate distractions.

-If things like Facebook, Buzzfeed, YouTube, or Twitter are too tempting while you’re trying to work from your computer, consider disconnecting the Internet or installing an app that blocks the websites you’re distracted by so that you can’t access them for a specific blocks of time.
+If things like Facebook, Buzzfeed, YouTube, or Twitter are too tempting while you’re trying to work from your computer, consider disconnecting the Internet or installing an app that blocks the websites you’re distracted by so that you can’t access them for a specific block of time.

-I make it a point not to log in to any social media until later in the day (unless I need to share something work related) just so I’m not tempted to scroll through for an unnecessary amount of time.
+I make it a point not to log in to any social media until later in the day (unless I need to share something work-related) just so I’m not tempted to scroll through for an unnecessary amount of time.

 2. Work behind a closed door.

-If you have a spouse, siblings, kids, or parents that often distract you while you’re trying to work, consider studying in a room where the door can be closed.
+If you have a spouse, siblings, kids, or parents who often distract you while you’re trying to work, consider studying in a room where the door can be closed.
 When others are allowed to come talk to you, keep the door open, but when the door is closed, you’re in “work mode” and are not to be disturbed.

 Sit down with them in advance to let them know of your intentions so that they can support them.
 Trying to implement a new technique like this without discussing it first can be hard for both them (and you) to adjust to.